coverclock/com-diag-hazer/README.md

 * TXT - Text Transmission (NMEA 0183 Version 4.10 p.
 124)
 * VTG - Course Over Ground & Ground Speed (NMEA 0183 Version 4.10 p.
 127)

+Hazer processes the following proprietary NMEA sentences.

+* PUBX,00 - emitted by some u-blox devices for POSITION.
+* PUBX,03 - emitted by some u-blox devices for SVSTATUS.
+* PUBX,04 - emitted by some u-blox devices for TIME.

-Hazer recognizes the following proprietary NMEA-style sentences as special cases.
+Hazer recognizes the following proprietary NMEA sentences.

 * PMTK - emitted and/or accepted by some GTop/MTK devices.
 * PSRF - emitted and/or accepted by some SiRF devices.